davemolk/scrapen/library/scrapy/notes.md

 clean data with .strip(), .replace(), etc. (if not using items.py or item loaders)

+The view(response) command let’s us view the response our shell or later our spider receives from the server.

 # shell no project
 >>> scrapy shell